The Tragic Relationship of Sylvia Plath and Ted Hughes

 See also: 10 of Sylvia Plath’s Best Loved Poems

 In May of 1962 Assia Wevill and her third husband, Canadian poet David Wevill, were invited to spend a weekend with Plath and Hughes, who were then living in the village of North Tawton in Devon, England.
-It was on that weekend, as Hughes later wrote in a poem, that “The dreamer in me fell in love with her,” and a few short weeks later he begins his affair with Assia Wevill.
+It was then, as Hughes later wrote in a poem, that “The dreamer in me fell in love with her,” and a few short weeks later he embarked on his affair with Assia Wevill.

 A few months after meeting Assia, Plath and Hughes took a holiday in Ireland.
 On the fourth day, Hughes disappeared to London to meet Wevill, with whom he embarked on a 10 day trip through Spain, the same place where Plath and Hughes had honeymooned.
 Upon his arrival back home, the marriage unraveled when he refused to end his affair with Wevill.
 Plath and Hughes separated in July of 1962.
 Just before and several times after, Plath attempted to end her life.